IshantttGupta/AI_Customer_Bot_Unthinkable/README.md

 pip install streamlit requests  # for frontend Requirements

 for Dataset:
-firstly setup HDFC_faq.txt file on your code base and then copy path and paste on rag_model.py PDF_PATH = r"Dataset_file_path"  # in rag_model.py
+-firstly setup HDFC_faq.txt file on your code base and then copy path and paste on rag_model.py PDF_PATH = r"Dataset_file_path"  # in rag_model.py

 API Requirements: